-- the SML receivable (Note 7c): level 3 due to the use of unobservable inputs; - the Equigold embedded derivative: level 3 due to the use of market based and observable inputs; and - other financial assets and liabilities approximate their net fair value, determined in accordance with the accounting policies.
+- the SML receivable (Note 8c): level 3 due to the use of unobservable inputs; and - other financial assets and liabilities approximate their net fair value, determined in accordance with the accounting policies.

 Recognition, initial measurement and derecognition

 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the financial instrument and are measured initially at fair value adjusted by transactions costs, except for those carried at fair value through profit or loss, which are measured initially at fair value.
 Subsequent measurement of financial assets and financial liabilities are described below.